bstaruk/starbase/README.md

 # Starbase v4

-Starbase is a production-ready static website boilerplate featuring Webpack 5, TypeScript, PostCSS & Tailwind CSS that has been designed to integrate with modern Jamstack hosting providers including Vercel, Netlify and AWS Amplify.
+Starbase is a production-ready static website boilerplate featuring Webpack 5, TypeScript, PostCSS & Tailwind CSS that was designed to integrate with modern Jamstack hosting providers including Vercel, Netlify and AWS Amplify.

 Begin developing in minutes with some of the most powerful front-end technologies available in 2024, powered by a delightfully simple and fully featured developer experience.

+## History & Use Case

+Starbase was created by [Brian Staruk](https://brian.staruk.net) as a personal code styleguide and flexible project boilerplate.
+It is a perpetual work in progress that has been consistently maintained [since early 2017](https://github.com/bstaruk/starbase/pull/1) with a focus on implementing the latest industry standards and keeping all dependencies up to date.

-The primary mission of Starbase is to be simple -- easy to configure, extend and integrate.
-This also happens to make it a great platform for web developers to become more familiar with bare-metal Webpack configs, TypeScript and/or Tailwind CSS.
+The primary mission of Starbase is to be sophisticatedly simple; easy to configure, extend and integrate.
+This also happens to make it a great platform for web developers to enhance their knowledge of bare-metal Webpack configs, TypeScript and/or Tailwind CSS.

 > "Simplicity is the ultimate sophistication."<br>_\- Leonardo da Vinci_

-Created by [Brian Staruk](https://brian.staruk.net).
-A constant [work in progress](https://github.com/bstaruk/starbase/releases) since [March 18, 2017](https://github.com/bstaruk/starbase/pull/1).

 ---

 ## Installation

-This project was built and tested on [Node.js](https://nodejs.org) v20 LTS.
-It will most likely work with earlier versions as well, but I always stick to the latest LTS whenever possible and suggest you do as well!
+If you use [nvm](https://github.com/nvm-sh/nvm) (or [nvm-windows](https://github.com/coreybutler/nvm-windows)), you can run `nvm use` in the project root to use the correct version of Node.js.

+If you do

 To get started, run the command below, which will guide you through the installation process: